twohill/silverstripe-standard-base/README.md

 ### Javascript

 `app/client/src/js/main.js` is the starting point of the javascript application.
-You can use ES6 and it will be transpiled by babel for you.
-Note that no javascript frameworks are included with this recipe at this stage.
+You can use ES6 and it will be transpiled by babel for you. jQuery is bundled in along with Bootstrap 4.

+Add additional javascript frameworks with `yarn add --dev PACKAGE_NAME`.

 If you are running webpack via `yarn watch` your page should automatically refresh as you make changes.

 ### Stylesheets

 There are two stylesheet bundles created: `editor.scss` for the HTMLTextEditor, and `bundle.scss` for everything else. `bundle.scss` includes `editor.scss` so you do not need to repeat styles.
 You can split up your styles into multiple files to increase maintainablilty and webpack will minify them for you.

+Layout and default styling is managed with Bootstrap 4.